chrisc88/chrisc88.github.io/README.md

 Hello and welcome to my resume and portfolio page!

 My name is Christopher Cooper, I am a father to the most amazing son in the world.
-If we are not out shredding the finest trails that Florida has to offer, then we are *attempting* to expand our talents in the finer things life has to offer, such as water coloring.
+If we are not out shredding the finest trails that Florida has to offer, then we are *attempting* to expand our talents in the finer things life has to offer, like watercoloring.

 From a growth and personal development perspective, I am currently reading Greenlights by Matthew McConaughey, working through a Google certification on Data Analytics, and learning about WordPress, WooCommerce, and drop-shipping.